LuisBlanche/My_Awesome_Python/README.md

 # My_Awesome_Python
-This repo lists all the packages/repo that I have been using and those that I want to try
+This repo lists  packages/repo that I have used and found useful over the years and those that I want to try

 # Machine Learning